vulcandth/X4-Info-Miner/README.md

   -s, --shell           Starts a python shell to interract with the XML data (read-only)
 ```

+`--avoid-hostile-sectors` skips trades if either station is in a hostile sector
+and searches for routes that do not pass through hostile territory from the
+player's current position to the destination.
+If no such route exists the trade
+is ignored. `--avoid-illegal-sectors` only avoids illegal sectors on the leg
+from the seller to the buyer.

 Using `--player` with the trades option ranks deals by profit per kilometre and automatically limits them by your ship's cargo space and available credits.

 The savefile can be compressed or uncompressed.
 It is the importing of the data that takes most of the time, once imported accessing the data is fast.